Guruvayur Temple: Pre-colonial age

-In the 14th century, the Tamil literature "Kokasandesam" refers to a place named "Kuruvayur" and in the 16th century (fifty years after Narayaniyam was composed) there are also multiple references to Kuruvayur.
-In Old Tamil, "kuruvai" means "sea", hence the village on the Malabar Coast may be called Kuruvayur.
+In the 14th century, the Tamil literature "Kokasandesam" refers to a place named "Kurumbayur" and in the 16th century (fifty years after Narayaniyam was composed) there are also multiple references to Kurumbayur.
+In Old Tamil, "kurumba" means "kurumba bhagavathy", hence the village on the Malabar Coast may be called Kurumbayur.

 The earliest temple records date back to the 17th century.
 The earliest mention of the many important Vishnu temples of Kerala are found in the songs of Alvars, the Tamil poet-saints, whose time-line is not exactly fixed.
 However, by the end of 16th century, Guruvayur had become the most popular pilgrimage centre in Kerala.

 Colonial age

 In 1716, the Dutch raided Guruvayur.
 They looted treasures and set fire to the Western Gopuram (later rebuilt in 1747).
 In 1755, the Dutch destroyed the Trikkunavay temple and the Brahmins fled from there.

 In 1766, Hyder Ali of Mysore captured Kozhikkode (Calicut) and then Guruvayur.
 He demanded 10,000 fanams in ransom to spare the temple.
 The ransom was paid but due to insecurity pilgrims receded.
 On the request of the Malabar Governor, Shrnivasa Rao, Hyder Ali granted a Devadaya to save the temple.
 Later, in 1789 CE, Tipu Sultan invaded the province.
-Tipu destroyed the smaller shrines and set fire to the Temple, but it was saved due to timely rain.
-Tipu lost to the Travancore and the English in 1792.
-The idol, which had been hidden underground in anticipation of the Tippu's takeover, was re-installed on 17 September 1792.
+Tipu destroyed the smaller shrines and set fire to the Temple.
+Tipu lost to the English in 1792.
+The idol, which had been carried by Chekavars who were appointed by Zamorin from vadakara to ambalapuzha was reinstalled after 12 years.

-Ullanad Panikkars rescued and looked after the temple from 1825 to 1900.
+Ullanat Panikkars rescued and looked after the temple from 1825 to 1900.
 From 1859 to 1892, the Chuttambalam, the Vilakkumatam, the Koottambalam and Sasta shrine were renovated and roofed with copper sheeting.
 In 1900, the administrator Konti Menon fixed the hours of worship and led the drive to keep the temple premises clean.
 He set up the big bell and reconstructed Pathayappura (granary).
+During the british era, British became the administrator and build a elevated walking brigde around the temple to supervise the temple without enterting.
 In 1928, Kozhikode once again became the administrator of Guruvayur.